chxadr/edgeai-orangepi/README.md

   *--> Orange Pi Zero 3
 ```

-Then you can list your available GPIO pins:
+Then you can list your available GPIO pins.

 ```
 $ gpio readall
 ```

-And see the output:
+And see the output.

 ```
  +------+-----+----------+--------+---+   H616   +---+--------+----------+-----+------+